sjmulder/bootto/README.md

  1. Download and install the [Visual C++ 2017 redistributable (x86)](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
  2. Download and unpack a release from the _Releases_ page.

-To build from source, install the Visual Studio 2017 tools and type `nmake` in the project root directory.
+To build from source, install the Visual Studio 2017 tools and type `nmake /F Makefile.msvc` in the project root directory.

 ## Known issues